turingschool/lesson_plans/ruby_04-apis_and_scalability/javascript-build-tools.markdown

 ## Setting Up Our HTML

+__Discussion: Application Entry Points__

+* What is needed to trigger an application to "run" in its most standard configuration?
+* How do we run a rails project?
+Its test suite?
+* System executables vs. Code files
+* What is the "executable" for a browser-based app?

 You'll want an HTML page that loads up each of your bundles in the browser.

 We'll create two HTML files: `touch index.html test.html`